-David Feldman, professor of human development at Tufts University, who studied child prodigies for his book Nature’s Gambit, describes the actualization of a child prodigy as a cosmic probability game, in which time, location, parental support, mentorship, and societal values, in addition to the child’s talent, all play a role in the outcome.
+David Feldman, Professor of Human Development at Tufts University, who studied child prodigies for his book Nature’s Gambit, describes the actualization of a child prodigy as a cosmic probability game, in which time, location, parental support, mentorship, and societal values, in addition to a child’s talent, all play a role in the outcome.

-“Every time one of those things is off, the probabilities of that amazingly talented child fulfilling themselves goes down,” Feldman explains.
+“Every time one of those things is off, the probabilities of that amazingly talented child fulfilling themselves goes down,” Feldman explained.

-The potential for those factors to align is more likely to happen for some children than others.
+Those factors aligning is more likely for some than others.
 In Maria Mozart’s case, societal expectations for women during her lifetime meant marriage superseded her career.
 Katherine Johnson, an award-winning mathematician, might have earned the label “genius” for her work at NACA’s West Area Computers during the Space Race if not for a number of factors working against recognition for her contributions, not the least of which were racism and sexism in her own workplace.

 But those factors are still present today.
-A 2016 study published in PLOS ONE found that students in higher education were more likely to use the words “brilliance” and “genius” in their reviews of male professors and about academic disciplines in which Black people, and women across races, were less represented amongst PhD-holders.
+A 2016 study published in PLOS ONE found students in higher education more often used the words “brilliance” and “genius” in their reviews of male professors and about academic disciplines in which Black people, and women across races, were less represented amongst PHD-holders.

 As Feldman suggests, recognition and support play a critical role in the development of geniuses.
-Beth Harmon, a chess prodigy who is the heroine of Netflix’s The Queen’s Gambit, was able to cultivate her skills only after an early mentor identified her talent, opening opportunities for better training and competition.
+Beth Harmon, the heroine of Netflix’s The Queen’s Gambit and a chess prodigy, was able to cultivate her skills only after an early mentor identified her talent, opening opportunities for better training and competition.
 Therefore, it’s worth evaluating the tools we use to recognize giftedness, genius or otherwise.